jamesoram/testdriver/README.md

 * API testing support
 * Network capture support

-To add Testdriver to your project include this code in your pom.xml
+To include Testdriver in your project add the following code to your pom.xml:

 ```xml
 <dependency>